mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be.md

 modified: 2024-09-28T12:51:50-06:00
 ---

-Alright, let's talk about `toBe`.
+Let's talk about `toBe`.
 In Vitest (and other testing frameworks like Jest), `toBe` is a _matcher_, which is just a fancy word for "the thing we use to check if two values are the same."

 ## What Does `toBe` Do?